tre-ta/twitter-api/README.md

 there is a postman collection and a link to it.
 This collection holds a few useful queries for the API.

+Also, in the folder `queries/elastic_queries.txt` you'll find a `curl -X GET "localhost:9200/_search?q=container.image.name:twt_api&pretty"` query that searches in Elasticsearch for every error and log regarding the Twitter API.

 ## Infrastructure

 ![infrastructure](https://github.com/tre-ta/twitter-api/blob/master/docs/infrastructure.jpg)